-- Sow a fast-growing and dense cover crop by 15th October to provide dense ground cover and protect the land from overwinter soil erosion and nutrient runoff / leaching. - Retain the cover crop until at least 15th January if the following crop is combinable and until at least 1st March if the following crop is maize.
-Once destroyed, aim to establish the following spring crop within 6 weeks. - Grass may be used as a cover crop but only where it will be kept no longer than 31st May in the year after establishment.

-- If soil compaction has not been remediated upon inspection, funding may be withdrawn or reduced. - Estimates of the nutrients released by the cover crop should be used in nutrient planning for the following crop to ensure there is no over application or excess availability of nutrients, which may subsequently leach or runoff.
+- Sow a fast-growing and dense cover crop by 15th September to provide dense ground cover and protect the land from overwinter soil erosion and nutrient runoff / leaching. - Retain the cover crop until at least 15th January if the following crop is combinable and until at least 1st March if the following crop is maize.
+Once destroyed, aim to establish the following spring crop within 6 weeks. - Grass may be used as a cover crop but only where it will be kept no longer than 31st May in the year after establishment. - Estimates of the nutrients released by the cover crop should be used in nutrient planning for the following crop to ensure there is no over application or excess availability of nutrients, which may subsequently leach or runoff.